siddhanthp27/Blood_Cell_Detection_Deep_Learning/README.md

 1-\sum _{{i=1}}^{K}p_{i}^{2}

-A complete analysis of the work is presented in the report 'Report-WBC.pdf'
+A complete analysis of the work is presented in the report 'Report_WBC.pdf'